 The Museum’s Office of Survivor Affairs offers schools, civic groups, military bases, and other institutions nationwide the opportunity to hear a Holocaust survivor share his or her experiences.
 Every year, our survivor speakers reach hundreds of different audiences, here at the Museum, across the country, and abroad.
-Survivor speaker events usually run about one hour with the survivor speaking about his or her experiences for 45-50 minutes, allowing the remaining time for questions from the audience.
 The Museum is pleased to coordinate programs for student groups grade seven and above.

 Due to the ongoing pandemic, the Museum is not offering in-person programming at this time, however, we are offering the opportunity to connect with a survivor remotely via video conference.
 Our virtual programs take place via Zoom and last approximately one hour.
 These programs consist of a 30-minute interview between a Museum staff member and a Holocaust survivor followed by time for questions and comments from the audience.

 We can accommodate up to 300 connections for each of these video conferences and require a minimum of 30 participants.
 Due to the large number of requests we receive and the limited number of available speakers, it is possible that other groups may join your group for this video conference.
 We cannot guarantee private programs.

 As a general practice, our office records these programs for the Museum’s records and use.
 The recording can be shared with your school/institution upon receipt of a signed release form prior to the program.
 (View a sample form for your information.)